noahehall/theBookOfNoah/databases/mysql_new.md

   ```

+# SECURITY
+## VIEWS security
+  - can be useful for improved security
+    - but why?...

-# SECURITY: USER STATEMENTS AND FUNCTIONS
+## USER STATEMENTS AND FUNCTIONS security
   - user access and privileges
     - scopes: see `grant`
       - global: aplly to all databases ont he server